djoshea/sphinxcontrib-matlabdomain/docs/source/contributing.rst

      feature additions without companion tests.
 Tests should be written using `nose`_ or Python's :mod:`unittest` framework.
 And, if you submit patches without adding new features, please make sure all tests in the current test suite still pass.
+See :mod:`sphinxcontrib.argdoc.test` for details on how tests are structured.

   2. *Code formatting:* Code should be formatted as described in `PEP8`_, noting that we use four spaces for indentation.